 The Ghana Embassy in Riyadh is the diplomatic mission of the Republic of Ghana to Saudi Arabia.
 It is located at No. 7885, Prince Ahmed Bin Abdulrahman Bin Faisal, Al Sulaimanyah District in Riyadh.
 The Embassy is responsible for facilitating Ghana’s relations (political, economic, social, cultural etc) with the Kingdom of Saudi Arabia and provides consular services such as the issuance of passports and visas.
-The Embassy is concurrently accredited to the Kingdom of Bahrain, the Hashemite Kingdom of Jordan and the Sultanate of Oman and also oversees Ghana’s relations with the Republic of Yemen.
+The Embassy is concurrently accredited to the Kingdom of Bahrain, the Hashemite Kingdom of Jordan and the Sultanate of Oman.
 The Embassy also oversees the activities of Ghana’s Consulate General in Jeddah.

 The Ambassador is the overall head of both Ghana’s Embassy in Riyadh and the Ghana Consulate-General in Jeddah.
-The Ambassador is the representative of the President of the Republic of Ghana in Saudi Arabia as well as the countries of concurrent accreditation, which include the Kingdom of Bahrain, the Hashemite Kingdom of Jordan, the Sultanate of Oman and the Republic of Yemen.
+The Ambassador is the representative of the President of the Republic of Ghana in Saudi Arabia as well as the countries of concurrent accreditation, which include the Kingdom of Bahrain, the Hashemite Kingdom of Jordan and the Sultanate of Oman.
 H.E.
 Alhaji Mohammad Habibu Tijani is the current Ambassador of the Republic of Ghana to the Kingdom of Saudi Arabia and the other countries of concurrent accreditation mentioned above.

 The Deputy Head of Mission is the most senior diplomatic staff from the Ministry of Foreign Affairs and Regional Integration at the Embassy in Riyadh.
 He is usually of a Minister Plenipotentiary rank.
 S/he advises and supports the Ambassador on both administrative and policy issues.